Blond Ambition World Tour: Critical reception

-Newsday's Frank DeCaro noted that "in just over an hour and a half, [Madonna] juggles as many looks as she does a month's worth of international magazine covers", concluding that "Blond Ambition is a night at the Roxy, the Pyramid and Studio 54 in its heyday, all rolled into one".
+Newsday's Frank DeCaro noted that, "in just over an hour and a half, [Madonna] juggles as many looks as she does a month's worth of international magazine covers", concluding that, "Blond Ambition is a night at the Roxy, the Pyramid and Studio 54 in its heyday, all rolled into one".
 From the same publication, John LeLand said that "the advance word was that it was shocking and outrageous [...]
 But what brought most of the crowd together at Nassau Coliseum Monday night, was that we weren't shocked.
 Amused, tickled, stimulated or diverted, maybe, but not shocked or outraged".
 Sujata Massey from The Baltimore Sun highlighted the "passionate" performances, Madonna's outfits and the "sexy" chatter.
-Greg Kot from the Chicago Tribune felt that "though the music certainly offered a few shake-your-booty thrills, it was Madonna the performer, dancer, rogue philosopher and smart-mouthed comic who made the evening memorable".
+Greg Kot from the Chicago Tribune felt that, "though the music certainly offered a few shake-your-booty thrills, it was Madonna the performer, dancer, rogue philosopher and smart-mouthed comic who made the evening memorable".
 He praised the singer's stage presence and pointed out the performance of "Like a Virgin" for being "both seductive and hilarious".
 Kot concluded his review: "nothing about this production was second-rate.
 Each of the evening's 18 songs was expertly choreographed, and the lighting, staging and costuming were often spectacular".
-Writing for Maclean's, Brian D. Johnson expressed that "[Madonna] performs with the ruthless, aerobic efficiency of a circus girl.
+Writing for Maclean's, Brian D. Johnson expressed that, "[Madonna] performs with the ruthless, aerobic efficiency of a circus girl.
 As a singer, she has limited range.
 But she knows how to seduce a pop song [...] as she whips through her circus repertoire of poses, the show unfolds like a kaleidoscope of sexual decadence".

-In a mixed review, Jon Pareles from The New York Times wrote that "Madonna might be testing taboos, but she's hardly breaking new ground in rock theatrics", also criticizing the use of lip sync; "she would clearly rather lip-sync than risk a wrong note.
+In a mixed review, Jon Pareles from The New York Times wrote: "Madonna might be testing taboos, but she's hardly breaking new ground in rock theatrics", also criticizing the use of lip sync; "she would clearly rather lip-sync than risk a wrong note.
 It makes the concert airless and off-putting".
-Three years later, the same author said that "with Blond Ambition she was pop's least flirtatious sex symbol", and deemed it "proudly uningratiating".
-In his review of the show in Gothenburg, Luis Hidalgo from El País said that "the big question is knowing if Madonna sings live or not completely [...]
+Three years later, the same author said that, "with Blond Ambition she was pop's least flirtatious sex symbol", and deemed it "proudly uningratiating".
+In his review of the show in Gothenburg, Luis Hidalgo from El País expressed that, "the big question is knowing if Madonna sings live or not completely [...]
 The non-existence of natural gasping and agitated breaths reinforces this hypothesis, strongly denied by the organization".
 Author Lucy O'Brien was critical of the Dick Tracy act, calling it "the least dynamic part of the show".
 Blond Ambition won the award for Most Creative Stage Production at the 1990 Pollstar Concert Industry Awards, and was also nominated in the Major Tour of the Year category.